Psychological Health and Safety Strategy

 Change through legislation

-The Code of Practice for Managing Psychosocial Hazards at Work was introduced in May 2021.
-Its goal was to provide guidance to businesses on the importance of mental health at work and their obligations under the WHS legislation.
+We published the Code of Practice for Managing Psychosocial Hazards at Work in May 2021.
+It gives guidance to businesses on the importance of mental health at work and how to meet their obligations under WHS laws.

 The Code has been influential in raising employer awareness and understanding of mental health at work and is the first of its kind in Australia.